plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Draw another sample with 1 million random variates and summarize.

-> :thinking: How close is the sample mean to the expected mean for a Gamma(0.5, 2) with sample size 1000000?
+> :thinking: How close is the sample mean to the expected mean 2 with sample size 1000000?

 {% comment %}
 I got mean 2.0020, which is 0.002 from the true mean